 Natural Headache Remedies: #1.
 Dietary Suggestions

 Stay off sugars and eat smaller, more frequent meals to keep blood sugar levels on a more even keel.
 Foods to eat more of include black sesame seed, buckwheat, carrots, celery, radish, and scallions.

 Food allergy is common with migraine sufferers.
-Dairy products, eggs, wheat, and food additives, such as MSG, aspartame, sulfites, nitrates and nitrites, and red and yellow dye may all be culprits.
+Dairy products, eggs, wheat, and food additives, such as MSG, aspartame, sulfites, nitrates, and nitrites, and the red and yellow dye may all be culprits.
 A sensitivity to the amino acid tyramine commonly triggers migraines.
 Tyramine occurs in avocados, bananas, cheese, citrus, red wine, peanuts, fermented, pickled and smoked foods, plums, sourdough bread, and baker’s yeast.
-Chocolate contains phenylethalamine which has a similar effect.
+Chocolate contains phenylethylamine which has a similar effect.